 You need to understand the composition of your team so that you understand where “latitudes of acceptance” lie.
 Essentially, that means how far an employee can be pulled towards a different approach to change -- can a pioneer decrease his/her intensity on some projects, or can someone with a status quo bias ramp up their intensity for the good of a project?

 Understanding how your people prefer adapting to change gives you insight into strategies and approaches for managing that change.

-Now, as all things in 2020, we must return to COVID for a second.
-COVID is seen as a force of change, but really what it did was accelerated trends that were already emerging, be those in shopping, China’s economy, virtual reality, work from home (and corresponding anxiety), and more.
-Regardless of what you do or how your company has specifically dealt with COVID, this is a massive period of adapting to change -- and, vaccine or not, 2021 will be as well.
+Now, like all things in the early 2020s, we must return to COVID for a second.
+The pandemic is seen as a force of change, but really what it did was accelerated trends that were already emerging, be those in shopping, China’s economy, virtual reality, work from home (and corresponding anxiety), and more.
+Regardless of what you do or how your company has specifically dealt with COVID, this has been a massive period of adapting to change -- and the following years will be as well.

 The best approach individually and organizationally is to understand your particular relationship with change: